 Part of the rent goes towards buying the house from the bank.

 At the end of the term you’ll have paid for the whole property.

-It’ll be used to calculate how much rent you need to pay.
+It’s used to calculate how much rent you need to pay.

 The different types of Islamic mortgages